Murder of Andrew Kearney: Background

 A native of Belfast's Twinbrook Estate, Kearney was a member of an Irish republican family who supported Sinn Féin.
 His maternal grandfather "was in the IRA at the same time as Joe Cahill and Gerry Adams' father."
-A professional footballer and a father of four, Kearney had no paramilitary involvement himself.
+A professional footballer and a father of four, with members of his family like his sister stating Kearney had no paramilitary involvement himself.

 According to Lost Lives, Kearney "had a reputation for getting involved in fights".
 In the months leading up to his death, he had been involved in a number of non-political confrontations with local republicans and had been threatened as a result.

 Two weeks before his death, Kearney allegedly beat a man unconscious in a pub brawl.
 The man was allegedly a north Belfast IRA commander.

 Shooting

 On the night of 19 July 1998, at least five men broke into Kearney's eighth-floor flat in the New Lodge area of Belfast.
 He was up late minding his two-week-old daughter, Caitlin Rose, who was asleep on his chest.
 The men put Caitlin and her mother, Lisa, into a bedroom and disabled the telephone.
 They overpowered Kearney, allegedly with the help of chloroform, and tied his hands behind his back.
 He was dragged out to the lift (elevator) and shot three times: once in each knee and once in the ankle.

 Lisa found him unconscious and bleeding heavily.
 She could not get any of the neighbours to answer their doors, and had to run to another floor to find a telephone.
 The lift doors had also been jammed and she had to run to the ground floor to unblock them.
 An ambulance rushed Kearney to the Mater Hospital, but he is believed to have died on the way.